• Skip to main content

 "Treat your family and friends to a breakfast gift this year with this Easy Make-Ahead Croissant Apple Breakfast Bake.
 It will be a deliciously sweet start to a very wonderful day!"

-A horizontal photo of a casserole dish filled with apple croissant breakfast bake with a Christmas theme.
+A casserole dish filled with apple croissant breakfast bake with a Christmas theme.

 Beef Stew for a Crowd (pictured below) This is the place!!